 Look for job vacancies at:

-Control and instrumentation engineers (C&I engineers) need to have a good understanding of the main processes of the organisation they are working for.
+You'll need to have a good understanding of the main processes of the organisation employing you.

 For this reason, initial training is usually in-house and involves an introduction to various operations and training on manufacturing processes, testing, quality standards, assembly and installation, all specific to the company.
 This training is usually conducted by senior engineers.